 One of the most significant technological breakthroughs in the last few years is AI.
 It started with chatbots writing essays and creating cute images.
 Now it’s everywhere.
 It’s above my pay grade to comment on what AI will do to jobs, the macroeconomy, or the markets.
 I can only share how AI has helped me at the micro level.

-The experiences I’m sharing below were with ChatGPT.
+The experiences I’m sharing below were all with the free version of ChatGPT.
 I used ChatGPT only because it came out first.
 There are at least four major AI chatbots now.
 I believe another AI would’ve done just as well.
 I’m currently experimenting with other AI models to see which one I like better for which tasks.

 AI Detected Mysterious Power Usage

-I bought a house without an agent last December, but I hadn’t moved in right away.
+I bought a house without an agent last December, but I didn’t move in right away.
 The first month’s electricity bill came and showed that an empty house used more electricity than the house I lived in.
 I asked AI what could have caused such high usage.
-It gave me some likely causes and a method to find the culprit: turn off breakers one at a time and watch for large drops at the electric meter.
+It gave me some likely causes and a method to find the culprit: turn off breakers one at a time and watch for large drops in consumption at the electric meter.

 AI could read the handwriting on the breaker panel to tell me which breaker is more suspicious than another.
 It taught me how to read the current load from the electric meter to see whether the mysterious power consumption was on the breaker I just turned off.